BOSTON COLLEGE DEFEATS CONNECTICUT, 3-1

-Freshman forward Emily Field had a goal and an assist for the Eagles
+Freshman forward Emily Field posts goal and assist for Eagles

 STORRS, Conn. - The University of Connecticut women's ice hockey team dropped a Hockey East contest at home to No. 4/5 Boston College, 3-1, at the Freitas Ice Forum on Sunday afternoon.
 The Huskies fell to 3-16-7 overall and 2-8-3 in league play, while the Eagles improved to 18-6-2 and 11-2-2.